fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 }
 ```

-Last, we need to call initCreate from our init function to make sure the button click handler is listening before the user is able to interact with the app:
+Last, we need to call `initCreate` from our `init` function to make sure the button click handler is listening before the user is able to interact with the app:

+{% label %}js/index.js{% endlabel %}
 ```js
 function init() {
   // Check if we're coming back from Flux with the login credentials.